AndreaCrotti/paint/README.md

 ## Usage

-It's an interactive program that interprets line by line to see an example usage run:
+It's an interactive program that interprets instructions line by line.
+To see an example usage just run:

     lein run < sample_input.txt